meltemktn/Team-Arginine-HackBio/stage-1/README.md

 Hamming distance is the number of substitutions required for two strings of equal length to be the same.
 It can also be described as the number of positions at which the corresponding symbols are different.
 For more information see [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).

-The function takes a Slack username and Twitter/X username as parameters.
+The function takes a Slack username and a Twitter/X username as parameters.
 It splits the usernames into their individual characters simultaneously appended to their corresponding vectors with the **strsplit** function.
 After comparing the username vectors with each other for their lengths, the function compares each character within these vectors based on their positions.
 In the meantime, a variable for the Hamming distance between two usernames is initialized.
 If a character within the first username/vector is different from that within the second username/vector, the Hamming distance is increased by 1.
-Finally, it returns a statement that describes the Hamming distance between two strings.
+Finally, it returns a statement that describes the Hamming distance between the two strings.